 - Another example where she does this is in the Musical Episode "The Pie that Loved Me", as the Evil Plan involves pies that have love as the "secret ingredient".
 (The plan doesn't work, but Ghastly still tried.)

 - The Fairly OddParents.
 Very frequently throughout the series, love seems to be the one thing that is more powerful than the fairies' magic:

 - In Wishology Trilogy, the Darkness is defeated because Timmy realizes it just wants to be loved, so he uses Poof's warmth and innocence to turn it into the Kindness.

-- Very frequently throughout the series, love seems to be the one thing that is more powerful than the fairies' magic.
-So much so, in one episode, Timmy wished to have parents that couldn't care less.
-The spell worked too well, and the only way Timmy was able to undo it was to put himself in danger, causing his parents' love for him to cancel out the magic.
+- In one episode, Timmy wishes to have parents that couldn't care less.
+The spell works too well, and the only way Timmy is able to undo it is to put himself in danger, causing his parents' love for him to cancel out the magic.

 - Subverted with the actual one of "Da Rules" saying "Magic can't interfere with true love".
 This is indirectly revealed to not be a physical limitation of magic but rather purely a cold bureaucratic rule with some rather loose definitions, as even when it's patently obvious that said "true love" is unhealthy, shallow, materialistic, or even one-sided, Cosmo and Wanda still aren't allowed to cast any spells that would interfere with it.

 - Used in the animated special Freaknik: The Musical, the love of the fans help revive Freaknik as well as give him a handy Combined Energy Attack.
 It's in the book.